jasminehong2392/hongljasmine-recipes/README.md

   frameborder="0"
 ></iframe>

 <p> After conducting a permutation test to shuffle the missingness of rating 1000 times and 1000 simulating results about the absolute difference, we got a p-value of 0.117.
 Our significance level is 0.05.
 Because 0.117> 0.05, we fail to reject the null hypothesis that the distribution of the minutes when rating is missing is the same as the distribution of the minutes when rating is not missing.
-Based on our p-value and results, rating is MCAR because it's missingness is not dependent on the amount of minutes it takes to prepare the food. <p>
+Based on our p-value and results, rating is MCAR because it's missingness is not dependent on the amount of minutes it takes to prepare the food. </p>

 ---

 ## Hypothesis Testing